chrisknapp98/meditation-backend/README.md

 # MindSync Backend

 This project includes the backend for the [MindSync](https://github.com/marvpaul/flutter-meditation) meditation app.
-It consists of a REST server, a database, and an LSTMK machine learning model.
+It consists of a REST server, a database, and an LSTM machine learning model.

 ## Table of contents